soxueren/atsd/installation/redhat-centos-offline.md

 ## Requirements

 - Minimum RAM: 1 GB
 - See [Requirements](../administration/requirements.md) for additional information.

+## Configuration

+The database will be installed in `/opt/atsd` directory under `axibase` user.

+To customize the installation directory, specify `--prefix` option as described below.

 ## Installation Steps